NBA Countdown: 2004–2005

+Later in the season, Smith and Anthony got into an extremely heated debate about the NBA's age-limit and the questions about race which arose from it.
+Aside from the serious moments, Shootaround did continue its more light-hearted fare, which included an ongoing storyline (and mockery of Ron Artest's similar situation) about Greg Anthony's "rap album".
+Still, the season did not end without another infamous moment from the pregame show, when prior to Game 2 of the 2005 Western Conference Finals between the Phoenix Suns and San Antonio Spurs, Stephen A. Smith criticized Spurs forward Glenn Robinson for not playing in the game.
+As viewers (and Smith) found out later that game, Robinson was not playing due to his mother's death.

-For most of the 2004–2005 season, ABC's pregame show was known as NBA Game Time.
+Over at ABC, the pregame show was renamed NBA Game Time.
 Like Hangtime, it originated from the network's Times Square studios, and was once more hosted by Mike Tirico.
 Tirico was re-joined by Bill Walton in the studio, and Walton's old broadcast partner from NBC, Steve "Snapper" Jones.
 Tom Tolbert was dropped, while Byron Scott and George Karl both returned to the NBA coaching ranks.
 Game Time, unlike its predecessors, included guest analysts, such as Baron Davis, Jalen Rose, Rick Fox, and Bill Russell.
 During the 2005 Western Conference Finals, Steve Jones fell ill with appendicitis, and was later replaced for the NBA Finals by ESPN analyst Greg Anthony.